 Volunteer Teaching Program

 This essential program aims to help vulnerable children and adults and improve their futures.
-In Mombasa, volunteers can choose to work in either regular primary or high schools, a special needs residential school or a language school for adults.
+In Mombasa, volunteers can choose to work in either high schools, a special needs residential school or a language school for adults.
 Schools are greatly under resourced so this volunteer support makes a huge difference to students.
 The Special Needs School Love Volunteers works with is extremely large with over 480 residential students, and they greatly need help to teach and care for these vulnerable children.
 Some of the children are severely disabled and without this school, would be at risk in the community.
 The school would love to have volunteers with experience in speech therapy, occupational therapy, social work, audiology or any other specialist area, however would love any volunteers who are compassionate and willing to spend time with the children.
 At the language school volunteers will be involved in planning and running lessons in either English, German, French and Italian, aiming to develop second languages in young adults to open up opportunities for employment abroad.
 At Diani Beach volunteers will work in the severely under resourced local schools, working with children who live in high levels of poverty.

 Goals of this Project: